metadatacenter/cedar-artifact-library/README.md

 A class called `RadioFieldBuilder` can be used to create a CEDAR radio field.

-When creating a radio field, a list of options can be supplied.
+A list of options can be supplied when creating a radio field.
 Whether an option is selected by default can also be indicated.

-For example, we can create a radio field representing a question with options Yes/No/Maybe, with Maybe as the default as follows:
+For example, we can create a radio field representing a question with options Yes/No/Maybe, with Maybe selected by default as follows:

 ```java
     FieldSchemaArtifact fieldSchemaArtifact = FieldSchemaArtifact.radioFieldBuilder().